reConNico/ark-failover/README.md

 We recommend you to test the setup on a test environment first.

 * change the network variable in `variables.sh` to `devnet`
-* change the secret variable in `variables.sh` to your devnet delegate secret
+* change your secret in `secret.txt` to your devnet delegate secret
 * edit `nodes.txt` and set your nodes `forging;relay` (use ssh host names of your nodes here)

 ## Credits